Allan’s Story Part 2 – The Source of My Shame

 “So, how do you identify yourself?”
 That’s the question I’ve tried to answer to friends, in-laws, and even a reporter from National Public Radio.
 (To listen to an interview with Allan and his wife, click here: http://www.npr.org/2015/01/04/374857829/a-pastor-moves-past-his-attraction-to-men-and-so-does-his-wife)

 As a Christian kid, having erotic fantasies about other guys on an almost daily basis shocked and surprised me.
 I went from not completely understanding what was going on in my heart and mind, to understanding that what I was doing was wrong.
 And when the guilt and shame set in, the identity crisis began.

 Let me be clear about the source of my guilt and shame.
 Although I was raised in an evangelical home, there weren’t thundering sermons in my church attacking the “gay agenda.”
 There weren’t a lot of jokes at our family gatherings about effeminate men.
 Honestly, there was very little talk about sexuality at all.

 A lot of people who experience same-sex attraction and grow up in a Christian context do experience shame when their community is full of harsh language about homosexuals.
-Homosexual behavior is certainly sin, and homosexual attraction is not God’s design for human sexuality, but the fact that homosexuality has been lifted up as the ultimate sin by many in the Christian community has not helped Christians who struggle with same-sex attraction find grace and repentance.
+Homosexual behavior is certainly sin, and same-sex attraction is not God’s design for human sexuality, but the fact that same-sex attraction and behavior has been lifted up as the ultimate sin by many in the Christian community has not helped Christians who struggle with same-sex attraction find grace and repentance.
 Making one sin the sin hasn’t represented the gospel well to the watching world.